maldoinc/wireup/docs/pages/interfaces.md

     ...
 ```

-For cases where there are multiple implementations, each implementation must be associated with a qualifier.
+In scenarios where there are multiple implementations of an interface, each implementation must be
+associated with a qualifier.

 ```python
 @container.register(qualifier="electric")